 - 1 cup granulated sugar plus more for rolling

 - 2 tablespoons Freshly grated lemon zest I used three lemons

 - 1 tablespoon freshly squeezed lemon juice

-In the bowl of an electric mixer fitted with the paddle attachment, beat the butter and sugar on medium speed until light and fluffy, about 2 minutes.
+- In the bowl of an electric mixer, beat the butter and sugar on medium speed until light and fluffy, about 2 minutes.

 - Add the egg and lemon zest and juice and beat until combined.

 - Add the flour mixture; beat until just combined, scraping down the sides of the bowl as needed.
 Transfer dough to a bowl, cover with plastic wrap, and refrigerate for at least 2 hours or overnight.